kc-z-e-n/PopcornTogether/README.md

 The user will be able to use the search function via the search bar.
 On clicking the search bar, the user will also be able to access a set of filters that they can use to search for films by passing in a set of parameters:

 >eg. Genre: Action, Release year: 2020, Language: English

+This component is mounted via the header and filter components respectively.
+This allows the user to access the movie search function on all PopcornTogether pages with the exception of authentication pages.

 <ins>The Movie Database (TMDB)</ins>